arklumpus/AvaloniaColorPicker/Readme.md

 ## Getting started

-The library targets .NET Standard 2.0, thuis it can be used in projects that target .NET Standard 2.0+ and .NET Core 2.0+.
+The library targets .NET Standard 2.0, thus it can be used in projects that target .NET Standard 2.0+ and .NET Core 2.0+.

 To use the library in your project, you should install the [AvaloniaColorPicker Nuget package](https://www.nuget.org/packages/AvaloniaColorPicker/).